Quicklinks

 WHAT IS FA?

-Food Addicts in Recovery Anonymous (FA) is an international recovery program based on the Twelve Steps of Alcoholics Anonymous (AA).
-We offer a solution to many whose behaviors in relation to food and body image can be understood as addiction.
+FA is an international recovery program based on the Twelve Steps of Alcoholics Anonymous (A.A.).
+We offer a solution to those whose behaviors in relation to food and body image can be understood as addiction.

 FA is distinctive because it focuses on addiction.
 Neither a diet program nor a religious group, FA understands addiction as a physical, mental, and spiritual disease.
 FA addresses these three dimensions with